 Regardless of what you decide to do about the civil penalty you need to know that there are only a few collection agencies that handle such claims.
 So when someone is looking at your credit report, like a potential employer or a lender, it’s possible that when they see the name of the collection agency that is handling this civil penalty claim, that may clue them in that you must have committed a Retail Theft in order to have a claim from that particular collection agency on your credit report.
 This is something to keep in mind when deciding whether to pay the claim or not.
 But in any event, you will not go to jail if you don’t pay the claim and paying the claim does not mean that they will dismiss the Retail Theft case against you.
 If you are facing a Retail Theft in Illinois you need to discuss your case with an experienced Illinois criminal defense Retail Theft lawyer.
 You need to understand what the implications and the ramifications are for your Retail Theft case.
 You need to understand that one wrong move could cause you to lose that job down the road that you really wanted to get.
 If you’re facing Retail Theft case in Illinois give our experienced and knowledgeable Illinois Retail Theft criminal defense attorneys a call.
 We know what we’re doing and we will do more than just take care of your criminal case.
 We will take that extra step of not only helping you in court, but we will make sure you make the right moves to protect your future.

 Retail theft lawyer, James Dimeas, has been handling Retail Theft cases throughout Chicago, Cook County, DuPage County, Kane County, and Lake County for over 25 years.
 Retail Theft lawyer, James Dimeas, is an nationally-recognized, award-winning criminal defense attorney.
 James Dimeas has been recognized as a “Best DUI Attorney.”
 Expertise has named James Dimeas a “Best Criminal Defense Lawyer in Chicago.”
 The National Trial Lawyers have recognized James Dimeas as a “Top 100 Criminal Defense Trial Lawyer.”
+The American Society of Legal Advocates have named James Dimeas a “2018 Top 100 Lawyer.”
 The American Institute of Criminal Law Attorneys has recognized James Dimeas as a “10 Best Attorney for Client Satisfaction.”
 AVVO has rated James Dimeas as “Superb”, the highest rating possible for any lawyer in the United States.

 If you are being charged with a Retail Theft, you can always contact Retail Theft lawyer, James Dimeas, anytime for a free and confidential consultation.
 You can always talk to James Dimeas by calling him at 847-807-7405.